ishanchenthooran/EV_charging_pipeline/README.md

 # EV Charging Mini-Pipeline

 <img width="1362" height="1326" alt="image" src="https://github.com/user-attachments/assets/cb165a24-0b85-45fa-af84-8927378523d6" />
-This project demonstrates a small data pipeline for analyzing EV charging session reliability.
-It is written in Python and uses `pandas`, `sqlite3`, and `matplotlib`.
-The pipeline generates synthetic charging data, processes and cleans it, stores it in a SQLite database with a star-schema design, and produces a simple reliability report.
+This project demonstrates a lightweight data pipeline for analyzing EV charging session reliability.
+Built in Python, it uses pandas, sqlite3, and matplotlib.
+The pipeline generates synthetic charging data, processes and cleans it, stores it in a SQLite database with a star schema, and produces a simple reliability report.

 ## Features
 - **ETL pipeline** – reads raw session data from CSV, transforms variables, calculates metrics, and loads results into a relational database.